-The Audit Committee has reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2018 with our management.
-The Audit Committee has discussed with our independent registered accounting firm the matters required to be discussed under the standards of the Public Company Accounting Oversight Board (United States) (the "PCAOB").
-The Audit Committee has also received and reviewed the written disclosures and the letter from our independent registered accounting firm required by applicable requirements of the PCAOB regarding our independent registered accounting firm's communications with the audit committee concerning independence, and discussed with our independent registered accounting firm its independence from our company.
-Based on the above reviews and discussions, the Audit Committee recommended to our Board that our audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2018 for filing with the SEC.
+The Audit Committee has reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2019 with our management.
+The Audit Committee has discussed with our independent registered accounting firm the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board (the "PCAOB") and the SEC.
+The Audit Committee has received and reviewed the written disclosures and the letter from our independent registered accounting firm required by applicable requirements of the PCAOB regarding our independent registered accounting firm's communications with the audit committee concerning independence, and discussed with our independent registered accounting firm its independence from our company.
+Based on the above reviews and discussions, the Audit Committee recommended to our Board that our audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2019 for filing with the SEC.

-Gregory W. Matz Roger L. Hawley Robin Steele, J.D., L.L.M.
+Gregory W. Matz, CPA Jessica D. Grossman, M.D.
+Robin Steele, J.D., L.L.M.

-\ The material in this report is not "soliciting material," is not deemed "filed" with the SEC and is not to be incorporated by reference in any filing of the Company under the Exchange Act or the Securities Act of 1933, as amended, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.
+The material in this report is not "soliciting material," is not deemed "filed" with the SEC and is not to be incorporated by reference in any filing of the Company under the Exchange Act or the Securities Act of 1933, as amended, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.